-Support the vehicle such the hat the wheels are free to rotate (e.g., or axle stands, a chassis hois st, etc.)
+Support the vehicle such that the wheels are fre e to rotate (e.g., on axle stands, a chassis ho oist, etc.)

 - Leave the parking brake off, the transmission in neutral, and the Air Locker switch 'OFF'. - ☐ Turn the ignition to the 'ON' position (leaving the motor off).
 The large illuminating symbol on the Air Locker switch cover should be 'OFF'.